JiwooJiyof/penny_project/deliverables/deliverable-1/planning.md

    * How do you determine the status of work from inception to completion?

 #### Q10: What are the rules regarding how your team works?

+We have scheduled regular weekly team meetings on Tuesdays, which can be conducted either offline on campus or online via Zoom.
+Additionally, there is a Discord group available for voice calls in case any members need to communicate for an urgent task.
+Every member is active and available for communication at least once every day if needed.

+Regarding our partner, we also hold a weekly hour-long meeting with them every Thursday.
+Communication with our partner can also occur through email.
+During busier phases of our project, we may increase the frequency of our meetings to twice a week.
+Moreover, our partner will be added to Notion, our chosen task board and to-do list platform, as well as to our GitHub repository.
+This will allow them to track our progress, and they can also reach out to us via email if necessary.

 **Communications:**
  * What is the expected frequency?
 What methods/channels will be used?